storjak/DownLiker/README.md

 * Breaks on page changes.
 Twitter is a React site so when the DOM changes the extension gets destroyed and does not recreate itself.
 * If there are any images other than the media embedded in a tweet, such as another tweet, it will download *all* the images.
 It's not supposed to do this.
 * It does not work for GIFs if the GIF is playing, only if the GIF has not been clicked yet.
-* It doesn't work on many views, such as in an enlarged image view.
-* The toggle switch is basic and ugly.
-It looks good enough, I don't think I'll do a major change but it needs to be cleaned up a bit.
 * Doesn't work with Greasemonkey

 ## Timeline